 Paul Muchinsky 1947-2015

-I got my first pinback button in 1957 when my parents took me to the Polo Grounds for a baseball game.
+I got my first pinback button in 1958 at a World Series game.
 I saw vendors selling pinback buttons that were mounted on a cardboard stand.
 Beneath each pinback was a hanging ribbon.
 The ribbons fluttered in the breeze.
 It was if they were calling me.

 Over the years I widened my interests to include pinbacks of other sports.
 I would pick them up in antique stores, outdoor fairs, and curiosity shops.
 For many years I didn't have much money to devote to my hobby.
 But it was never so much about the having as the getting.
 The invention of eBay also changed how collections could grow.
 Instead of walking many hours to find a little treasure, the treasure arrived on our computer screen.